 Section 1.
 Attendance.

-Every member shall be present in the House chamber during its meetings unless he/she has given prior written or verbal notice to the Speaker and has the approval of the Speaker to be absent, subject to appeal to the House if the Speaker declines to grant such approval.
+Every member shall be present in the House chamber during its sessions unless prior written notice is given_to the Speaker and has the approval of the Speaker to be absent, subject to appeal to the House if the Speaker declines to grant such approval.
+Written notices shall contain the following information: